xaxxon/v8toolkit/README.md

 ##This library is not polished.
 While it should work, you will have to do some customization for your own environment

+## Note, the current version is not compatible with the production version of V8 because of a poorly designed v8::Local constructor.
+It can easily be modified by changing some std::string parameters back to const char * but the v8 api should be changed instead..

 # v8toolkit
 Standalone tools for using V8.
 These are helper functions for use when using the V8 API and will not, on their own, get you very far.